linux-chenxing/linux-chenxing.org/blobs/ipl.md

 * bits 2 and 3 of 0x1f001c70 are cleared
 * bit 31 of 0x1f001c24 is checked, if it is 1, a return from deep sleep is peformed:
   * ...
 TBD
-  * UTMI is configured (what is UT Memory Interface??)
+  * UTMI is configured (what is UT Memory Interface??) - UTMI is the usb phy
   * CPUCLK and L3 bridge is configured ...
 TBD
   * clkgen muxes are configured ...
 TBD
   * MIU is configured ..
 TBD